 |Genre||Subscription MMO||Pay once MMO||Free-to-play MMO|

 World of Warcraft (WoW) is still the best MMO out there.
 It receives excellent Expansions, which even after all these years, manage to reinvent the game.
-Battle for Azeroth, the game’s lastest Expansion, was somewhat criticized but Blizzard has been hard at work releasing patches to improve it.
+Battle for Azeroth, the game’s latest Expansion, was somewhat criticized but Blizzard has been hard at work releasing patches to improve it.
 Blizzard is definitely willing to go the extra mile and that’s why World of Warcraft is still the best.

 The Elder Scrolls Online is a somewhat recent MMO that was also supposed to dethrone WoW but couldn’t.
 Nonetheless, it’s still a great MMO and the only Elder Scrolls game on Mac.
+Same can be said about Final Fantasy 14, an MMO that might not be as good as WoW but still a great choice for Final Fantasy and anime fans.

 If I had to recommend a free-to-play MMO, I would hesitate between The Lord of the Rings Online and Guild Wars 2, both excellent and generous in the amount of content you can enjoy without having to pay a dime.